ialsjbn/financing-model/README.md

 # An Agent-Based Financing Model for Post-Earthquake Housing Recovery

 This repository contains the code developed for the paper: An Agent-Based Financing Model for Post-Earthquake Housing Recovery: Quantifying Inequitable Recovery Across Income Groups.
-If you find this code useful in your research, please consider
+If you find this code useful in your research, please consider citing.

 ![FinancingModel.png](FinancingModel.png)